Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Algorithms from prior work

+Both \UCB{} and \EXP{} are impractical when there are too many documents to explore them all.
+To alleviate this issue, one can use the similarity information provided by the metric space and the Lipschitz assumption; this setting is called \emph{Lipschitz MAB}.

+Below we describe two ``metric-aware" algorithms from \citep{Bobby-nips04} and \citep{LipschitzMAB-stoc08}.
+Both are well-defined for arbitrary metric spaces, but for simplicity we present them for a special case in which documents are leaves in a \emph{document tree} (denoted $\DocTree$) with an \eps-exponential tree metric.
+In both algorithms, a \emph{subtree} is chosen in each round, then a document in this subtree is sampled at random, choosing uniformly at each branch.

-The meta-algorithm ${\tt GridBandit}$~\cite{Bobby-nips04} is one such algorithm.
-It proceeds in phases: In phase $i$, the depth-$i$ subtrees are treated as ``arms", and a fresh copy of {\tt Bandit} is run on these arms.\footnote{As an empirical optimization, previous events can also be replayed to better initialize later phases.} Phase $i$ lasts for $k \eps^{-2i}$ rounds, where $k$ is the number of depth-$i$ subtrees.
-This meta-algorithm (coupled with an adversarial MAB algorithm such as \EXP) is the only \hlc{1}{prior} algorithm that takes advantage of the metric space in the adversarial setting.
+Given some bandit algorithm ${\tt Bandit}$,~\citet{Bobby-nips04} define algorithm ${\tt GridBandit}$ for the Lipschitz MAB setting.
+This algorithm proceeds in phases: in phase $i$, the depth-$i$ subtrees are treated as ``arms", and a fresh copy of {\tt Bandit} is run on these arms.\footnote{As an empirical optimization, previous events can also be replayed to better initialize later phases.} Phase $i$ lasts for $k \eps^{-2i}$ rounds, where $k$ is the number of depth-$i$ subtrees.
+This meta-algorithm, coupled with an adversarial MAB algorithm such as \EXP, is the only algorithm in the literature that takes advantage of the metric space in the adversarial setting.
 Following~\cite{RBA-icml08}, we expect \gridEXP{} to be overly pessimistic for our problem, trumped by the corresponding stochastic MAB approaches such as \gridUCB.

 \OMIT{From prior work~\cite{Bobby-nips04, LipschitzMAB-stoc08}, we know that the regret of \gridEXP{} (for the adversarial setting) and the regret of \gridUCB{} (for the time-invariant stochastic setting) is